microsoft/verona/docs/debugging.md

 It prints the address of the `cown` and the `get_epoch_mark` on that object.

-If neither systematic testing or the crash log is enabled, then all the logging should be erased by the compiler.
+If neither systematic testing or the crash log is enabled, then all the logging should be erased when compiling the runtime.

 ### ASAN